Kang-Jack/ESP8266_Reinforcement/README.md

 the project is based on https://www.john-lassen.de/en/projects/esp-8266-arduino-ide-webconfig built up a configure web page, in addition the following features have been implemented:

-1.mqtt ( maqtt config page, mqtt client handle  )
+1.MQTT supports ( maqtt config page, mqtt client handle  )

-2.use SPIFFS to replace EPPROM
+2.Use SPIFFS to replace EPPROM

 3.OTA supports

-4.A mqtt test (example)
+4.A MQTT test (example)

 5.Some code refatoring